Last Updated on October 19, 2022 by Manager Access

 This can put a great strain on your generator and cause it to fail prematurely.

-Lastly, you will want to consider how long you will be wanting to run your refrigerator.
+Lastly, consider how long you will want to run your refrigerator.

 Most generator companies supply you with average charge times for common appliances.